Efficient Wrong-Way Risk Modelling for Funding Valuation Adjustments: Numerical results

 \subsection{Error analysis}

-In the various Taylor approximations, a truncation point need to be chosen, i.e., $n_{\intensity}$ and $n_{\shortRate}$ in Equation~\eqref{eq:errorWWR1}, and $n_a$ in Equation~\eqref{eq:approxExp3} in the case of a fully analytic WWR approximation for an IR swap.
+In the various Taylor approximations, a truncation point need to be chosen, i.e., $n_{\intensity}$ and $n_{\shortRate}$ in Eq.~\eqref{eq:errorWWR1}, and $n_a$ in Eq.~\eqref{eq:approxExp3} in the case of a fully analytic WWR approximation for an IR swap.
+We assess appropriate choices of these truncation points, as well as their interplay with the Gaussian approximation error, which is particularly relevant for the choice of $n_{\intensity}$.
+Furthermore, we examine how the Gaussian approximation error behaves, particularly in the context of various portfolios with different shapes of exposure profiles, as well as for cases where the distribution of $Y_z(t,u)$ deviates from a Gaussian.
+The latter is also illustrated through an additional numerical example of a stressed market scenario.

 \paragraph{Choice of $n_{\intensity}$} The use of $n_{\intensity}=1$ is hard-coded in Section~\ref{sec:fvaEquationFundingSpreadWithWWR}, and results in a first-order approximation of the credit adjustment factors, i.e., $\taylorTrunc{0}{n_{\intensity}}\left(Y_I(t,u) + Y_C(t,u)\right) = 1 - Y_I(t,u) - Y_C(t,u)$.
 Consecutively, the Gaussian approximation is applied to these terms of the Taylor approximation.
 The Gaussian approximation will be worse for higher-order Taylor terms if the distribution of the approximated variable is far from normal.
+This implies that the approximation quality cannot be improved by increasing $n_{\intensity}$.
 By $n_{\intensity}=1$, the Gaussian approximation is limited to first-order terms, limiting the Gaussian approximation error $\errorWWRPartTwo$.
 At the same time, the Taylor truncation error $\errorWWRPartOne$ will be larger in absolute sense for lower $n_{\intensity}$.
 Therefore, there is a tradeoff between $\errorWWRPartOne$ and $\errorWWRPartTwo$ when choosing $n_{\intensity}$.
 In some cases, for example, when the IR volatility dominates, and the credit volatilities are low, $n_{\intensity}=2$ yields a slightly improved overall approximation than $n_{\intensity}=1$.
-However, since the credit distributions are typically not that close to Gaussian, the choice of $n_{\intensity}=1$, leading to a first-order approximation, is appropriate.
+However, since the credit distributions are typically not that close to Gaussian, the choice of $n_{\intensity}=1$, leading to a first-order approximation, is appropriate and no calibration of this approximation parameter is required.